Investing in Futures & Empowering Families • September 13-16, 2018 • New York Marriott Marquis • New York, NY

 |On-Site After (July 15, 2018)||$840||$925||$375||$375||$375|

 All pre-conference sessions are now available to register for.
-If you have already registered for the conference, you can add a pre-conference session by completing the paper form located here (.pdf).
+If you have already registered for the conference, you can add a pre-conference session by completing the paper Registration Form (.pdf).

 ($275) Investing in Futures & Empowering Families Sustainability in Our Communities — All Day.
 All.
 Many communities are being empowered through different sustainability initiatives.
 Explore some of these efforts occurring in New York City at the Empire State Building, the High Line, and in Central Park.
 During this exploration, participants engage in educational activities that can be used in our local communities with the students we serve.